acole-407930/SET08803-Coursework-Group-15/Use-Cases.md

 # Use Cases
 This document defines a series of structured use cases for the Population Information System, capturing functional interactions between system actors and core processes.
-Each use case specifies the operational context, execution flow, and expected system behavior to support requirements analysis and solution design.
+Each use case specifies the operational context, execution flow, and expected system behavior to support requirements analysis.

 ---